TamarTulp/Complex_systems/README.md

 #### Requirements
 - A Modern Webbrowser
+	- Please turn off your AdBlocker for the best experience
 - Python 3.6
 - Websockets for Python: ```pip install websockets```

 Other required libraries are included with the Python Anaconda distribution by default, we recommend using this!

+The site will still show without the requirements, but will not show the interactive elements.

 #### Run